 Collaborating for a safe, respectful St. Patrick’s Day

-While our main concern is for the health and safety of our community, we also want to prevent any student from experiencing any adverse impacts when bylaws, laws and/or McMaster’s Code of Student Rights and Responsibilities are violated.
+Van Koughnett says, “we want to help make sure our community is safe and we also want to prevent any student from experiencing any adverse impacts when bylaws, law and/or McMaster’s Code of Student Rights and Responsibilities are violated.”